Courses for Fall 2025

 Physical World Sector

 The topics of this calculus-based course are: Classical laws of motions; interactions between particles; conservation laws and symmetry principles; particle and rigid body motion; gravitation, harmonic motion, and applications of mechanics to real-world problems.
+Prerequisite: Students in PHYS 0140 should already have taken MATH 1400 or the equivalent, or be taking it simultaneously with PHYS 0140.
 Engineering students only.
 PHYS0150401

 The topics of this calculus-based course are: Classical laws of motions; interactions between particles; conservation laws and symmetry principles; particle and rigid body motion; gravitation, harmonic motion, and applications of mechanics to real-world problems.
+Prerequisite: Students in PHYS 0140 should already have taken MATH 1400 or the equivalent, or be taking it simultaneously with PHYS 0140.
 Engineering students only.
-PHYS0150402
+PHYS0150403

 TR 10:15 AM-11:44 AM

 The topics of this calculus-based course are: Classical laws of motions; interactions between particles; conservation laws and symmetry principles; particle and rigid body motion; gravitation, harmonic motion, and applications of mechanics to real-world problems.
+Prerequisite: Students in PHYS 0140 should already have taken MATH 1400 or the equivalent, or be taking it simultaneously with PHYS 0140.
 Engineering students only.
 PHYS0150404

 MW 10:15 AM-11:44 AM

 The topics of this calculus-based course are: Classical laws of motions; interactions between particles; conservation laws and symmetry principles; particle and rigid body motion; gravitation, harmonic motion, and applications of mechanics to real-world problems.
+Prerequisite: Students in PHYS 0140 should already have taken MATH 1400 or the equivalent, or be taking it simultaneously with PHYS 0140.
 Engineering students only.
 PHYS0150405

 The topics of this calculus-based course are electric and magnetic fields; Coulomb's, Gauss's, Ampere's, and Faraday's laws; DC and AC circuits; Maxwell's equations and electromagnetic radiation.
 Engineering students only.
 PHYS0151401